RichardManthorpe/snake/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-Use this space to list resources you find helpful and would like to give credit to.
-I've included a few of my favorites to kick things off!
+Resources I've found helpful and would like to give credit to!

 * [Choose an Open Source License](https://choosealicense.com)
 * [Unity Code Monkey](https://unitycodemonkey.com/)